Twenty years ago a 5-year-old boy stayed in our Oregon home in order to undergo lifesaving heart surgery. He had traveled from Cali, Colombia.

 Christian planned all the sightseeing activities he wanted to share with us.

-We are invited to the home Christian shares with his mother Rosario and brother Diego and served Sancocho de Gallina, another local specialty!
+We were invited to the home Christian shares with his mother Rosario and brother Diego and served Sancocho de Gallina, another local specialty!

 I am amazed by the chain of events initiated by this simple act from twenty years ago.
-A young single-income family took classes to become state-certified foster parents in order to support the charity Healing the Children because they were unable to make financial donations.
+A young single-income family unable to make financial donations to the the charity Healing the Children instead took classes to become state-certified foster parents in order to provide alternative support by opening their homes.
 A single mother sends her only son to strangers thousands of miles away for life saving surgery.
 The 5-year-old survives the operation, returns to his South American home, but never forgets that family!